 For our purposes, we can think of an abandoned home in Florida as a home that isn’t being occupied or maintained.

-Once a Florida home is abandoned, it becomes a much easier candidate for someone to claim their own possession of it via adverse possession, but they’d have to meet all the requirements first—a process that could take nearly a decade
+Once a Florida home is abandoned, it becomes a much easier candidate for someone to claim their own possession of it via adverse possession, but they’d have to meet all the requirements first—a process that could take nearly a decade.

-and make regular seasonal visits, you probably don’t have to worry about an adverse possession claim on your property, in part because that would interfere with a squatter’s ability to meet the some of the requirements of an adverse possession claim.
+If you have a vacation home in Malibu, Miami, or Orlando and make regular seasonal visits, you probably don’t have to worry about an adverse possession claim on your property, in part because that would interfere with a squatter’s ability to meet the some of the requirements of an adverse possession claim.

 Let’s take a closer look at what those requirements are.